Video Advertising Metrics To Track Performance

 On the most basic level, metrics give you concrete figures for dissecting the performance of your ad campaign.
 It’s one thing to say that your ad runs on popular websites; it’s much more useful to know that, say, your video ad received 3,000 unique views from a specific website over the span of two days.

 Metrics give your assessments granularity — essential for developing sophisticated campaigns that make the most of every dollar in your advertising budget.
 Every ad campaign pursues specific goals and target audiences.
 To reach those goals without blowing up a company’s finances, campaigns must possess a great degree of precision.
 Metrics give you the tools and information needed to achieve that.

 That same granularity lets you pinpoint where your campaign could be going wrong, too.
 In terms of troubleshooting or optimizing an ad campaign, metrics let you get to the heart of the problem.
 With concrete numbers in hand, you can make better-informed course corrections as the campaign goes on.
-If you find that serving ads on a certain publisher results in low play rates, for example, you might want to look into how well-suited your ad is to the content on that publisher’s site.
+If you find that serving ads on certain publishers results in low pay rates, for example, you might want to look into how well-suited your ad is to the content on that publisher’s site.

 Similarly, data collected from previous campaigns can also inform decisions for any similar campaigns that may be launched in the future.

 Ultimately, metrics give you concrete information so you can make optimal decisions for your ad campaigns.
 By helping you identify and cut superfluous expenses, choose cost-effective solutions, and more, metrics can help ensure that your ad campaigns meet — or even exceed — expectations.

 What are the basic metrics you can track?

 For digital video advertising, there are tons of elements that you can track to gauge a campaign’s success.
 New formats and technologies abound, and the industry frequently sees proposals for new measurement standards and practices.

 To make things easier, we can group metrics according to the elements they try to measure: